timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 Everything is now ready to make the first request.
 When we try it out and send an invalid request, we receive an Internal Server Error (500) response.
-This is good, but this doesn't reflect a good experience for the consumers.
-I'm sure we can do better.
+This is good, but this doesn't reflect a good experience for the consumers, and I'm sure we can do better.
+No, we must do better.

-To create a better experience for the consumers, either the user (interface), a colleague-developer (or yourself), or even a 3rd party, an enhanced result will make it clear why a request fails.
-This practice makes the integration with your API easier, better, and probably also faster.
+To create a better experience for the consumers, users, developers, or even a 3rd party, an enhanced result will make it clear why a request fails.
+This practice makes the integration with your API easier, better, and also faster.

-I had to integrate with 3rd party services that didn't keep this in mind.
+I'm putting an emphasis on this because I recently had to integrate with a service that didn't keep this in mind.
-This lead to many frustrations on my end and I was happy when the integration was finally over.
+This lead to many frustrations on my end, and I was happy when the integration was finally over, even when I knew that it wasn't perfect.
-I'm sure that the implementation would have been faster, and the end result could have been better when there was given more thought to the response of the failed request.
-Sadly, most of the integrations with services provide a subpar experience.
+I'm sure that the implementation would have been faster, and that the end result would have been better if there was given more thought to the response of a failed request.

-Because of this experience, I try my best to help my future-self and another developer by providing a better response.
-Even better, a standardized response, also known as [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).
+Because of this experience, I try my best to help my future-self and other developers by providing a better response.
+Luckily, I don't have to think of one because there's a standardized response for bad requests.
+This is also known as [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).

-The .NET framework already provides a class that implements the specifications of a problem detail, [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails?view=aspnetcore-5.0).
+The .NET framework provides a class that implements the specifications of a problem detail, [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails).
-In fact, a .NET API returns a problem detail response for some invalid requests.
+In fact, a .NET API already returns a problem detail response for some invalid requests.
-For example, when an invalid parameter is used in a route (the word `one` instead of number 1), .NET returns the following response.
+For example, the following response is returned when an invalid parameter is used in a route parameter (e.g a string instead of an int).

 ```json:result.json
 {